 Heathside school recognises that exclusion is a serious matter.
 Decisions in respect of exclusion will not be taken lightly, but only after careful consideration and in circumstances which are fair.
-Only the Headteacher, or, in her absence, her Deputies may exclude a pupil.
+Only the Headteacher, or, in their absence, the Deputy Head may exclude a pupil.
 In doing so, they will take account of their statutory duties under the Equality Act (2010) and those in relation to special educational needs, including having regard to the SEN Code of Practice.